preservim/vim-textobj-quote/README.markdown

 augroup END
 ```

-The last statement initializes the plugin for buffers of `text` file type, but
+The last `autocmd` statement initializes the plugin for buffers of `text`
-disables the ‘educate’ feature by default.
-More on that below.
+file type, but disables the ‘educate’ feature by default.
+More on that
+below.

 ## Motion commands